Melanoma & Skin Cancer

 REMEMBER!!
 Protect your family: Keep babies and young children out of direct sunlight.

-Regular self-examination of skin, looking out for the appearance of a new mole or a change in an existing mole, can also help with melanoma detection: A Guide to Checking Your Skin.
+Regular self-examination of skin, looking out for the appearance of a new mole or a change in an existing mole, can also help with melanoma detection.

 Video: your skin and the sun